WebDevStudios/custom-post-type-ui/readme.txt

 == Changelog ==

+= 1.9.0 - 2021-03-30 =
+* Added: WPGraphQL Support when WPGraphQL is installed and active.
+* Fixed: Better handling of code in post_format based helper functions.
+* Updated: Cleaned up unused CSS.
+* Updated: Added `types` to disallowed taxonomy slugs.
+* Updated: Amended some helper text on the listings page regarding templates.
+Props @tarecord

 = 1.8.2 - 2020-12-29 =
 * Fixed: Addressed some missing available labels for taxonomies.
 * Updated: Provide page slug and link to page if a post type slug is matching an existing page.